jina-ai/jina/README.md

 </p>

-Want to build a search system backed by deep learning?
-You've come to the right place!
+Build a search system backed by deep learning?
+You come to the right place!

-Jina is an easier way to build neural search in the cloud.
+Jina is the easiest way to build neural search in the cloud.
 It has **long-term support** from a full-time, [venture-backed team](https://jina.ai).

-🌌 **Universal Search** - Large-scale indexing and querying of any kind on multiple platforms and architectures.
+⏱️ **Time Saver** - Bootstrapping an AI-powered search system with Jina is just minutes thing.
+It saves engineers months of time!

-🚀 **High Performance** - Scale out your VideoBERT, Xception, word tokenizer, image segmenter, and database to handle billions of data points.
-Features like async, replicas, and sharding come out-of-the-box.
+🌌 **Universal Search** - Large-scale indexing and querying data of any kind on multiple platforms.

-🐣 **Easy System Engineering** - One-stop solution that frees you from handcrafting and gluing packages, libraries and databases.
+🚀 **Production Ready** - Cloud-native features such as containerization, microservice, scaling, sharding, async IO, REST, gRPC come out-of-the-box.

-🧩 **Powerful Extensions** - Extensions are just Python scripts or Docker images.
+🧩 **Plug & Play** - Extending Jina with simple Python scripts or Docker images optimized to your search scenario.
 [Check out Jina Hub](https://github.com/jina-ai/jina-hub) to find out more.

 ## Contents